Special Education Department Overview

 SEPTA helps parents of Children With Special Needs

-The South Colonie Special Education PTA or SEPTA is special PTA unit chartered in 2009 to help parents advocate for children with special needs.
-Special Education is free appropriate education in the least restrictive environment for children who require differentiated programs and/or special services beyond the normal provided by the regular school program.
+The South Colonie Special Education PTA or SEPTA is a special PTA unit chartered in 2009 to help parents advocate for children with special needs.
+Special Education provides a free appropriate education in the least restrictive environment for children who require differentiated programs and/or special services beyond what is typically provided by the general education school program.
 Visit the SEPTA web page for more information.

 Family supports through OPWDD